Best Nintendo Switch cases: 13 of the best travel cases for your portable games system

 The downshot: said cables are painfully short.
 Your devices are going to have to come to them in a sometimes awkwardly angled embrace.

 On the plus side, the material pouch on the top half of this clam unit can hold a decent amount of accessories.
 It's also nice to see that a means to check the battery level has been implemented via four blue LED lights and a button.

 Power producing, well pocketed and just as protective as you please, we think FYoung has delivered the goods with this one.Buy now at Amazon

 Here's the carry solution if you're an avid Nintendo Switch gamer and you've got some class.
 After all, this isn't 1989.
 Our hobby is no longer children's sole domain and you're probably much closer to the average gamer demographic nowadays (late 30s).

 That being the case, you'd be mortified at your next Globocorp AGM if a fellow executive glanced over at you and spotted a Switch travel case made of blinding neon colours and more velcro than your dad's favourite wallet.

 Admittedly this is a style-over-substance solution, a pack-light pouch for those who don't want to lug around too many accessories.
-You'll only fit in the basics: console, a USB-c, a handful of games and some headphones – but by God you'll look fabulous while doing it.
+You'll only fit in the basics: console, a USB-C, a handful of games and some headphones, but you'll look fabulous while doing it.